samlpes/app1/README.md

  Application #1

- This is simple dictionary application which coded while learnign python
+ This is a simple dictionary application which I made while learning python

- I downloaded JSON file with definitions and simly created search engine.
+ I downloaded JSON file with definitions and simly created search engine that connects to JSON dictionary and pulls data.